Israel–Russia relations: 2022 Russian invasion of Ukraine

-On 11 March 2022, the Ukrainian Ambassador to Israel stated that President Zelenskyy "does not" understand the Israeli refusal to provide defensive aid to Ukraine and accused Israel of being "afraid" of Russia's "few airplanes and anti-missile systems in Syria".
+On 11 March 2022, Ukrainian ambassador to Israel Yevgen Korniychuk stated that President Zelenskyy "does not" understand the Israeli refusal to provide defensive aid to Ukraine and accused Israel of being "afraid" of Russia's "few airplanes and anti-missile systems in Syria".
 He described Israeli mediation of the conflict as an excuse for not providing active support to Ukraine.
 Israel also immediately rejected a Ukrainian request for cyber weaponry, including Pegasus, to be used against Russia.

 An unnamed senior Ukrainian official accused Bennett of having "proposed that we surrender", claiming that Bennett urged Zelenskyy to "take the offer" of a peace deal from Putin.
-This report was subsequently denied by both the Israeli Prime Minister's office and a senior adviser to Zelenskyy.
+This report was subsequently denied by both the Israeli prime minister's office and a senior adviser to Zelenskyy.

 The United States has publicly urged Israel to back international sanctions against Russia.
 Under Secretary of State for Political Affairs Victoria Nuland called on Israel not "to become the last haven for dirty money that's fueling Putin's wars".

-On 12 March 2022, Ukrainian Defense Minister Oleksiy Reznikov accused Israel of "unexplained indifference and unwillingness to take a side in the war" between Ukraine and Russia.
+On 12 March 2022, Ukrainian defense minister Oleksiy Reznikov accused Israel of "unexplained indifference and unwillingness to take a side in the war" between Ukraine and Russia.

-On 16 March 2022, Russian Foreign Minister Sergey Lavrov said that Russia viewed Israeli mediation favourably, due to Israel not joining international sanctions against Russia.
+On 16 March 2022, Russian foreign minister Sergey Lavrov said that Russia viewed Israeli mediation favourably, due to Israel not joining international sanctions against Russia.
 However, Israel has affirmed that it will not allow itself to be used by Russian nationals to evade U.S. sanctions.

-Following the Bucha massacre, Israeli Finance Minister Avigdor Lieberman condemned "war crimes" but declined to condemn Russia specifically, describing "mutual accusations" where "Russia blames Ukraine and Ukraine blames Russia", drawing a rebuke from the Ukrainian Ambassador to Israel.
-However, Foreign Minister Lapid stated that "Russian forces committed war crimes".
+Following the Bucha massacre, Israeli finance minister Avigdor Lieberman condemned "war crimes" but declined to condemn Russia specifically, describing "mutual accusations" where "Russia blames Ukraine and Ukraine blames Russia", drawing a rebuke from the Ukrainian ambassador to Israel.
+Foreign Minister Lapid stated that "Russian forces committed war crimes."
 Israel subsequently voted for a resolution to suspend Russia from the United Nations Human Rights Council.
 The Russian Foreign Ministry condemned the vote and Lapid's remarks, stating that it had "taken note of Israeli Foreign Minister Yair Lapid's aggressive statements" and that they "evoke regret and rejection".
-The Russian Foreign Ministry also summoned the Israeli Ambassador but declined to issue a formal diplomatic rebuke.
+The Russian Foreign Ministry also summoned the Israeli ambassador but declined to issue a formal diplomatic rebuke.

 On 12 April 2022, Defense Minister Benny Gantz cited "regional considerations", including the "area border with Russia, practically speaking, over the skies of Syria and Lebanon", for its decision not to send military aid to Ukraine or join international sanctions on Russia.

 On 20 April 2022, Gantz announced Israel would send protective equipment such as flak jackets and helmets to the Ukrainian emergency services, but not to the Ukrainian military.
-The Russian Ambassador warned Israel that Russia would respond "accordingly" if military aid was provided.
+The Russian ambassador warned Israel that Russia would respond "accordingly" if military aid was provided.